I have an IM (Identity Manager) system that is integrated with SiteMinder.

 So this means, if a user with less privilege is authenticated by SiteMinder, and more privilege user is specified as admin_id within the SOAP XML request then IM will run the task under the more privilege user.

-Below I have specified admin_id as imadmin within SOAP XML while the credentials in Authorization header is 'wsangtoki', a normal user who doesn't have privilege to run the "My Modify User" task.
+Below I have specified admin_id as imadmin within SOAP XML while the credentials in Authorization header is my sample user which has been blocked out.
+A normal user who doesn't have privilege to run the "My Modify User" task.
 The SOAP call was successful.